 The survey link was shared by the UN Women Regional Director and Resident Coordinator's Office with Heads of Agencies to circulate amongst their respective staff.
-The total number of responses was 55 (35 female, and 19 male and 1 who identified as other).
-The minimum sample size required to ensure the responses are representative of the larger UNCT population was 135, unfortunately this means the UNCT cannot be confident the responses are representative and thus the results cannot be used to demonstrate that the criteria under this indicator are met.
-However, in the interests of valuing the inputs of UNCT members who did complete the survey and of documenting their perceptions, the data gathered was still analysed.
+The total number of responses was 97 (63 female, 33 male and 1 who identified as other).
+The minimum sample size required to ensure the responses are representative of the larger UNCT population was 81, so the UNCT can be confident the responses are representative.

-Of the UN staff that did complete the survey, results scored an overall positive rating of 68% (9% negative and 23% neutral).
-The minimum requirement (65%) is met among the responses gathered, again noting this is not necessarily representative of all staff in the UNCT.
-This score represents an average across the 10 questions that deal with issues of gender equality, discrimination and work-life balance.
-Moreover, the minimum requirements were met individually for 7/10 questions with the results for three questions falling below the 65% threshold.
+Results scored an overall positive rating of 73% (6% negative and 21% neutral).
+The minimum requirement (65%) is MET as an average across the 10 questions that deal with issues of gender equality, discrimination and work-life balance.
+Moreover, the minimum requirements were met individually for 9/10 questions with only one result on work-life balance falling just below the 65% threshold.
 Refer to Annex A for detailed information.